-Climate prediction is a cornerstone in numerous scientific investigations and decision making processes (e.g., Stocker et al., 2013; Jay et al., 2018).
-On the long term (decades to centuries), different possible climate outcomes pose very different hazards, risks, and societal challenges, such as building and maintaining infrastructure (e.g., Moss et al., 2017).
-On decadal timescales, predictability of major modes of variability (like the El Niño Southern Oscillation) are important drivers of extreme events, such as flooding and drought (e.g., Yeh et al., 2018).
+Climate prediction is a cornerstone in numerous scientific investigations and decision-making processes (e.g., Stocker et al., 2013; Jay et al., 2018).
+In the long term (decades to centuries), different possible climate outcomes pose very different hazards, risks, and societal challenges, such as building and maintaining infrastructure (e.g., Moss et al., 2017).
+On decadal timescales, predictability of major modes of variability (like the El Niño-Southern Oscillation) is an important driver of extreme events, such as flooding and drought (e.g., Yeh et al., 2018).
 On similar timescales, disappearing Arctic sea ice has been implicated in changes in midlatitude winter storm patterns (Cohen et al., 2014).
-On shorter timescales (weeks to months), also sometimes called the subseasonal-to-seasonal (S2S) regime, climate forecasts can be critical for agriculture, water resource management, flooding/drought mitigation, and military force mobilization (Robertson et al., 2015).
+On shorter timescales (weeks to months), also sometimes called the subseasonal-to-seasonal (S2S) regime, climate forecasts can be critical for agriculture, water resource management, flooding and drought mitigation, and military force mobilization (Robertson et al., 2015).